hamzaasethi810/Project1SoftwareDesign/README.md

-Hamza - High Level Design
+Hamza - High Level Design and Conclusion
 Rami - use cases & design rationale
 Shoaib - background
 Ethan - modules
 Nart - Requirements
+Everyone - full text and about the others